 If you are in need of new luggage, this expandable soft side spinner luggage is affordable and comes in lots of colors.
 If you like hard-sided better, then you may favor this hard-sided luggage set better.

-Both sets come with TSA approved zippers locks and 8 wheels per piece.
+Both sets come with TSA-approved zipper locks and 8 wheels per piece.
 Either will be great for the plane or train or even your car depending on how you plan to travel to France.

-How To Get Around During Your 5 Days In Paris
+How To Get Around Paris During Your 3 Days In Paris Itinerary

 The metro train system is very extensive in Paris, and probably the best transportation option you have.
-It’s fast, it’s cheap.
-And it arrives and departs frequently.
-You can purchase tickets at every station and a bundle of ten tickets costs less than a single ticket.
+It’s fast and cheap, arriving and departing frequently.
+You can purchase tickets at every station.

-As I mentioned above, the metro is not an option for the wheelchair-bound.
-Nor for those unable to walk long distances or climb up and down stairs frequently and frequently.
+The metro is not an option for the wheelchair-bound nor for those unable to walk long distances or climb up and down stairs frequently.

-There are also city buses and trains to consider when doing your 5 days in Paris.
-And you always have the option to get a taxi or hire an Uber driver.
+There are also city buses and trains to consider when doing your 3 days in Paris.
+You always have the option to get a taxi or hire an Uber driver.

-Quick Tips For Your 5 Days In Paris
+Quick Tips For Your 3 Days In Paris Itinerary

-Here are some quick tips and tricks, combined with the ones above, which will make your 5 Days in Paris more enjoyable.
+Here are some quick tips and tricks that will make your three days in Paris, France, more enjoyable.

 Remember, always stay hydrated!
 Bring a reusable water bottle and refill it often.
-You will be taking care of your health, and saving numerous disposable water bottles from being sent to the landfill.
+You will take care of your health and save numerous disposable water bottles from being sent to the landfill.

 You can even use a translator app on your phone to assist with your communications.
 My family and I use Google Translate.

-Buy advanced tickets to attractions whenever possible.
-First off, usually tickets purchased in advance online are often less expensive.
+Buy advanced tickets to must-do Paris attractions whenever possible.
+First off, usually, tickets purchased in advance online are less expensive.

-Secondly, when you purchase tickets for the monuments and art museums suggested in the 3days in Paris itinerary, you will have a schedule planned out and more able to pace yourself when you know the plans for every day of your trip.
+Secondly, when you purchase tickets for the monuments and art museums, you will have a schedule planned out and be able to pace yourself when you know the plans for every day of your trip.

-3 days in Paris is an ample amount of time to get to know the City of Light and marvel at all she has to offer.
-Rich history, monuments and museums, street markets and cafes, and pastry shops.
-I have recommended for you many of the highlights Paris has to offer for your consideration as you plan your 3 days in Paris!
+There are so many monuments, museums, street markets, cafes, and pastry shops.
+I have recommended many of the highlights Paris has to offer for your consideration as you plan your 3 days in Paris!